-Every healthy pregnancy starts with a healthy woman.
-Learn about supports and resources to keep you healthy and well before, between, and after pregnancy.
+Every healthy pregnancy starts with a healthy person.
+Learn about supports and resources to help you stay healthy and well before, between, and after pregnancy.

 Schedule a prenatal appointment with a doctor as soon as you think you may be pregnant.
 Even better, see your doctor before you are pregnant to talk about preparing for pregnancy.

 - Vaccinations during Pregnancy - Pregnant women should be vaccinated for pertussis and influenza, as well as being up to date on COVID-19 booster.

 - My Birth Matters - Learn about your birthing options and tips for a healthy birth.

-- Text4Baby - Get free messages each week on your cell phone to help you through your pregnancy and your baby’s first year.
+- Text4Baby - Sign up to get free messages each week on your cell phone to help you through your pregnancy and your baby’s first year.

 You care for others, remember to care for yourself, self-care is not selfish!

-- Birth Control - Learn more about birth control and which option is best for you.
+- Birth Control - Learn more about birth control and family planning and which option is best for you.
 Find out where to get support for emergency contraception and termination.

 Mental Health Support